Overcompleteness of coherent frames for unimodular amenable groups: Overcompleteness of coherent frames

 where the last inequality follows by Equation \eqref{eq:amalgam-eps}.
 In conclusion, a combination of the estimates above gives $ \| \coeffGam \frameop^{-1} \coeffGam^* \|_{B(\ell^2)} \leq \varepsilon + \alpha + \varepsilon + \varepsilon < 1, $ which completes the proof. \end{proof}

 Theorem \ref{thm:infinite_removal} recovers \cite[Theorem 6]{balan2006density2} in the case of Gabor systems.
-In contrast to the proof of \cite[Theorem 6]{balan2006density2} (see \cite[Theorem 8]{balan2006density}), the proof provided above does not use techniques relying on spectral invariance, which are not available in settings with exponential growth.
+In contrast to the proof of \cite[Theorem 6]{balan2006density2} (see \cite[Theorem 8]{balan2006density}), the proof provided above does not use techniques relying on spectral invariance, which are only available in settings with polynomial growth \cite{sun2007wiener}.
 The possibility of providing a proof without these techniques was mentioned in \cite[p.133]{balan2006density}.